slack-samples/deno-reverse-string/README.md

 This repo contains a sample project and embedded lightweight SDK of a Typescript based project for the new Deno runtime.

-This repo contains a sample project and embedded lightweight SDK of a Typescript based project for the new Deno runtime.

 The main file that handles the generation of your app's manifest is the `manifest.ts` file.
 So far it supports defining `functions`, `types`, and `datastores`.
 To define the runtime logic for functions, the `source_file`